MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 ![GitHub Actions](https://github.com/MikhailKuklin/covid19_monitoring/actions/workflows/GHA.yml/badge.svg?&branch=main&kill_cache=1)

-WIP Data pipeline for uploading, preprocessing, and visualising COVID19 data
+Data pipeline for uploading, preprocessing, and visualising COVID19 data

 This repo includes implementation of a pipeline for visualization of COVID19 data.
 Original idea of this pipeline is to have scheduled jobs with regularly updated table.